 What hours is the Sedona Chapel of the Holy Cross open?

-Best Time of Year to Visit Sedona’s Chapel of the Holy Cross ?
+Best Time to Visit Sedona’s Chapel of the Holy Cross ?

-The Chapel is a great place to visit any time of year, however, temperatures will be milder in fall and spring.
+The Chapel is a great place to visit any time of year, however, temperatures will be milder in fall, winter and spring.
 Summers are hot in Sedona and would be my least favorite time of year to visit.

 How Long Should I Spend at the Chapel?